hektahendrapriana/upscale/README.md

 # upscale - API

-This project was bootstrapped with [Create React App](https://github.com/hektahendrapriana/upscale).
+This project was bootstrapped with [API UPSCALE](https://github.com/hektahendrapriana/upscale).

 > **copy to .env**